DIY Wet Saw Tent

 The pipe is all 1 inch pvc pipe.
 I bought six pieces of 10 ft lengths and cut the poles to size accordingly.
 These types of shears work well to cut the pipe.

 The shower pan liner is a very durable product but it is pricey.
 Probably around $35.
-To save money, you could instead use a tarp or even double or quadruple up the plastic that you will use for the sides.
+To save money, you could instead use a plastic tarp or even double or quadruple up the plastic that you will use for the sides.

 Assembling Your Wet Saw Tent